Multnomah Falls: Maintenance concerns

 In 1991, a wildfire damaged over 1600 acres near the falls, and resulted in the closing of Perdition Trail, a hiking trail that branched off the main trail to the falls' observation deck.
 The trail is permanently closed and deemed unsafe for passage.

-On Labor Day in September 1995, a 400-ton boulder, loosened by erosion, fell 225 ft from the face of the waterfall into the upper cascade pool, above Benson Footbridge.
+On Labor Day in September 1995, a 400-ton boulder, loosened by weathering and erosion, fell 225 ft from the face of the waterfall into the upper cascade pool, above Benson Footbridge.
 It caused a 70 ft splash of water and gravel to wash over the footbridge, causing minor injuries to twenty members of a wedding party that happened to be on the bridge posing for photos at the time.

 On January 9, 2014, a falling rock damaged a portion of the bridge walkway and concrete railing, leading the Forest Service to close the bridge until repairs were completed.

 In September 2017, the lodge was threatened by the Eagle Creek Fire in the Columbia River Gorge, which resulted in the lodge and fall access being closed to the public.
 The lodge reopened on November 29, 2017, though the U.S. Forest Service announced that footpath access to the waterfall would remain closed until an indeterminate date due to concerns over landslides.
 The trail to the Benson Bridge reopened in June 2018, while the remaining trails along upper Multnomah Creek and to Wahkeena Falls, the top of Larch Mountain, Devil's Rest, and Angel's Rest were repaired and reopened in November 2018.